jitongj/Stratification-Pipeline/README.md

 # Urban-Rural Stratification Pipeline

+In this document, we give an overview of the urban-rural stratification pipeline and suggest the order at which scripts are run.
+Note that our pipeline is not aimed to replicate the estimates presented in DHS final report.
+Due to distinctions in methods, our estimates will not be exactly the same as DHS estimates, but they will be consistent.

 This repository contains scripts for conducting urban-rural stratification using DHS survey data.
 The pipeline is designed to process subpopulation data, generate urban-rural fractions, and evaluate stratification needs.
 Please download the the pipline folder from this link and the code folder in this repository.

+The detailed methodology of the stratification modelcan be found in the referenced paper here: [Yunhan Wu and Jon Wakefield]([https://github.com/richardli/surveyPrev](https://academic.oup.com/jrsssa/article/187/3/811/7578683).

 ## Repository Structure